 Regardless of the treatment given to the data collected and how it is organized, the objective is always the same: if the mental health professional has all the available information, presented with the highest clarity and possible simplicity, it will be much easier to interpret these data and reach an accurate diagnosis.
 But could it reach a point where artificial intelligence can understand the data and reach a diagnosis by itself?

 The answer to the previous question is that at this point, although theoretically possible, it’s far from the capabilities of current technology.
 The diagnosis of a mental disorder is a complicated process, which depends on a series of factors – many of them derived from direct contact with the patient and the experience and knowledge of the medical professional; it is not a result that can arise automatically from entering a data set in a mathematical algorithm.

 However, artificial intelligence software developers are taking steps in this direction.
 Not to replace the doctor, but to facilitate tasks and improve the diagnosis.
-To achieve this, BGaze Light uses artificial intelligence algorithms to interpret the data under the criteria of DSM-5 and ICD-10 and generate an objective and accurate report, which can be of great help for the doctor to make the best diagnostic decision.
+To achieve this, BGaze ACE uses artificial intelligence algorithms to interpret the data under the criteria of DSM-5 and ICD-10 and generate an objective and accurate report, which can be of great help for the doctor to make the best diagnostic decision.

 We do not know for sure what the future will bring us.
 Although there are still some serious technological, ethical and legal obstacles, the current scenario seems to indicate that we are on the threshold of a technological revolution in the field of diagnosis and treatment of mental disorders.
 As the 5G networks are implemented, and the artificial intelligence systems perfected, the research and development of mental health applications and technological equipment will be strengthened.